noloader/Build-Scripts/README.md

 # Build-Scripts

-This GitHub is a collection of build scripts useful when building and testing programs and libraries on downlevel and unique clients.
+This GitHub is a collection of build scripts useful when building and testing programs and libraries on downlevel clients and clients where program updates are not freely available.
 It should result in working SSH, Wget, cURL and Git clients on systems like PowerMac G5, Fedora 10, CentOS 5 and Solaris 11.
 After you have a modern Git and Wget you can usually test your software as desired.

 The general idea of the scripts are, you want to run `./build-wget.sh`, `./build-ssh.sh`, `./build-git.sh` or some other program build script.
 The build script for the program will download and build the dependent libraries for the program.
 When the script complete you have a working tool in `/usr/local`.